 As with many other mountain bike parts, there are a number of brands that stand out in MTB tires.
 These are Maxxis, Schwalbe, Vittoria, Bontrager and Continental.

 MTB tires often have a French valve.
 This is also known as a Presta valve.
-Please note that you need a suitable mountain bike bicycle pump or an extension piece for this.
+Please note that you need a suitable mountain bike pump or an extension piece for this.